Frequently Asked Questions

 What research does the Access to Medicine Foundation undertake?

-The Foundation uses research to trigger change in how essential healthcare companies bring their medicines to people in low- and middle-income countries (LMICs).
+The Foundation uses research to trigger change in how essential healthcare companies bring their products to people in low- and middle-income countries (LMICs).
 We use our tried-and-tested 'model for change' to define the actions that healthcare companies should take, analyse what companies are actually doing and promote best practices.

 In 2022 we announced our strategic direction.
 Our research scope now spans companies across five healthcare sectors, which we aim to mobilise in the fight against healthcare inequality: R&D-based pharma companies, generic medicine manufacturers, vaccine manufacturers, diagnostics companies and medical gas companies.